getong/getong_code_snippet/rust_code/rust_actor_model.md

 # Rust actor model
-Rust is based on actor model.
+~~Rust is based on actor model.~~
+Rust uses channel, more like CSP.